-To configure 2SI UHD output mode, all four outputs must be selected.
-The Quad Mode option becomes available when all four outputs are selected.
+To configure 2SI UHD output mode, select all four SDI outputs for the decoder channel.
+Then select 2SI Mode from the Quad Mode drop-down that becomes available when all four outputs are selected.

 4. Click the Input, Video and Metadata arrows (>) to expand the configuration panels.
 Some of the Decoder settings are read-only.